Website accessibility statement

 Some of our PDFs and Word documents are essential to providing our services.
-For example, we have PDFs with information on how users can access our services, and forms published as Word documents.
-By 24 December 2020, we plan to either fix these or replace them with accessible HTML pages.
+For example, we have PDFs with information on how users can access our services.
+We plan to either fix these or replace them with accessible HTML pages.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.